What Is Sulphate?

 |Melting Point||270.47 °C|

 Let us begin by understanding the chemical bonding and molecular structure of sulfate.
 The sulphate ion is mainly composed of sulphur and oxygen atoms.
-Here, sulphur is the central atom and it is surrounded by four oxygen atoms which are located at equal distances in the plane.
-As for the bonding, 2 of the oxygen atoms form S=O bonds and the other two form S-O- bonds.
-The oxygen atoms are responsible for the negative charge (-2) of the anion because they are in -2 state.
+Here, sulphur is the central atom, and it is surrounded by four oxygen atoms that are located at equal distances in the plane.
+For the bonding, 2 of the oxygen atoms form S=O bonds and the other two form S-O- bonds.
+The oxygen atoms are responsible for the negative charge (-2) of the anion because they are in a -2 state.

 If we look at the structure or the shape of the molecule, it has a tetrahedral geometry which is further based on the VSEPR theory.
 In simple terms, sulphate ion has a star-shaped geometry.
-It is represented as:
+It is represented as follows:

-The atoms are placed at 109.5° angle.
-In order to determine the structure students can learn to draw the Lewis structure of sulfate and also know about the formal charges as well as the total number of valence electrons needed for sulfate.
+The atoms are placed at a 109.5° angle.
+In order to understand the structure, students can learn to draw the Lewis structure of sulfate and also know about the formal charges and the total number of valence electrons needed for sulfate.